verchol/kubecli/README.md

-# kubecli utiliy for managing Kubernets contexts
+# kubecli utiliy for managing Kubernetes contexts

 a tool that helps more effectively use kubernetes context management , inspired by kubectx